 The historic stone structure, the Saylor House, is the first thing visitors see upon entering the parking lot at Kiwanis Park.
 This historic homestead is being restored in partnership with Washington County Historical Trust for the purposes of educational and recreational programming in history and nature.

-Officially opened on April 30, 2016, explore Kiwanis park to learn about kayaking opportunities on the Antietam Creek, protecting Monarch butterflies by planting a "Way station," and join in the exploration of restoring the historic stone house on the property.
+Officially opened on April 30, 2016, explore Kiwanis Park to learn about kayaking opportunities on Antietam Creek, protect monarch butterflies by planting a "Way station," and join in exploring and restoring the historic stone house on the property.

 Experience the wonder of the epic Monarch Butterfly at the first official City of Hagerstown Parks Monarch Butterfly Way Station.
 Enjoy this fun family educational opportunity for free at Kiwanis Park, by the Monarch Alliance.
 Learn about the life cycle of the Monarch butterfly.
-Learn about the native plants and milkweed in the garden and about all of the pollinators that inhabit this ecosystem.
-Make your garden an attractive spot for Monarch butterflies and pollinators by planting Monarch butterfly way station with milkweed plant.
+Learn about the native plants and milkweed in the garden and about the pollinators inhabiting this ecosystem.
+Make your garden attractive for Monarch butterflies and pollinators by planting a Monarch butterfly way station with milkweed plants.
 Learn more from Monarch Alliance.

 Saturdays & Sunday, October 7, 15 & 15 (#8101)

 Learn how to save, repair, and weatherproof old windows in a 3-day workshop.
 Join instructors, David Gibney & Paul Wade for this three-day session covering everything you need to know to save, repair, and maintain old windows.
 During the first session, you’ll learn how to date old wood windows, how they’re constructed, how to remove the sashes, how they can be repaired and weather-stripped, and why they’re an essential feature to preserve on your house.